Simple Tool for Installing CHDK (STICK)

 Double-click the appropriate script file (bat, cmd, command or sh file), depending on your Operating System.
 For OSX or Windows XP, double-clicking the jar file should work.

-STICK will look for a valid build in 4 places in turn, downloading the first one it finds:
+STICK will look for a valid build in 4 places:

 STICK copies all the necessary files to the card - DISKBOOT.BIN, PS.FIR and the contents of the CHDK folder.
 After running STICK the downloaded files are in a sub-folder of the stick folder whose name is the model name and build of the camera (e.g. "a570-101a).

-Mountain Lion requires root access to make changes to cards.
+Recent versions of OSX (Mountain Lion and later) require root access to make changes to cards.
 As a result, STICK will fail with a "permission refused" message unless it has root access.
-To run STICK under Mountain Lion, use the stickML.command script.
+To run STICK under Mountain Lion, Mavericks, Yosemite, El Capitan or later versions, use the stickML.command script.
 Double-clicking the script will bring up a terminal window and sudo will ask you to type your logon password so STICK can get root access.
 STICK will run when you press return.

 Under the covers STICK issues commands and makes API calls that require administrator privileges under Windows 7 and 8.
 If you run STICK when logged on as a general user, without admin permission, STICK will diagnose the problem and display the message: